Pillars of Wellness

 Document

-This white spruce tree is estimated to be over 300 years old.
+This white spruce tree was estimated to be over 300 years old.

-When strongly rooted, a tree can make it through the storms and weather that comes its way.
+When deeply rooted, a tree stands resilient through the storms and challenges it faces.

 Document